-- Data: Add rules to define and limit which records will display.
+Data: Add rules to define and limit which records will be displayed.

-- Sort: Define the sort order in which records will display.
+Sort: Define the sort order in which records will be displayed.

-The Settings section is where you will find the settings for your table to manage how elements of your table will behave.
-You can find more detail on table settings here.
+The Settings section is where you will find the settings for your grid to manage how elements of your grid will behave.

-The Options section contains four features that you can enable to customize your Table view:
+The Options section contains four features that you can enable to customize your Grid view:

-- Exporting: This adds a link above the table allows the user to export all the data from the table into either a CSV, JSON or TXT format.
+Exporting: This adds a link above the grid and allows the user to export all the data from the grid into either a CSV, JSON, or TXT format.

-- Inline Editing: This allows the user to edit each field directly from the table, without utilizing a form view.
+Inline Editing: This allows the user to edit each field directly from the grid, without utilizing a form view.

-- Hide Empty Columns: Enabling this feature will hide all columns that are empty from the table view.
+Hide Empty Columns: Enabling this feature will hide all columns that are empty from the grid view.

-Here you can change the text which is shown when the table has no records to display.
+Here you can change the text that is shown when the grid has no records to display.

-By default this will show “No Data.”
-Add your own text here to add custom text for empty tables.
+By default, this will show “No Data.”
+Add your own text here to add custom text for empty grids.

-Column summaries are used to run calculations on all the rows in the column.
-Results will display as a summary at the bottom of the table columns.
+Column summaries are a valuable tool for performing calculations on all the rows in a column.
+The results of these calculations are then displayed as a summary at the bottom of the grid columns.

 To add column summaries click the “Add Summary” button.
 Then add a title for your summary and select the summary type.
 By default the title is “Total” and any label you add will be placed in a left column if available.

-Pagination determines how many records are displayed at one time on your table.
-If the total number of records exceeds the number set here, then a pagination control menu will be added to the table to navigate to additional pages, displaying more records.
+Pagination controls the number of records displayed on your grid at one time.
+If the total number of records exceeds the set limit, a pagination control menu will be added to the grid, allowing users to navigate to additional pages and view more records.

-- Set how many records to display at a time: tables can be set to show 10, 25, 50, or 100 records at a time.
+Set how many records to display at a time: Grids can be set to show 10, 25, 50, or 100 records at a time.

-- Let the user change the amount: once the page has loaded the user will be able to select how many records they will view per page.
+Let the user change the amount: Once the live app page has loaded, the user will be able to select how many records they will view per page.
 They can choose between 10, 25, 50, 100, 500 or 1000.

-- Repeat pagination controls below the view: this will show the buttons to navigate to different table pages at the bottom of the table as well.
+Repeat pagination controls below the view: This will show the buttons to navigate to different grid pages at the bottom of the grid as well.

-Here's an example of a table displaying pagination links in the top right:
+Here's an example of a grid displaying pagination links in the top right:

-Filter options allow you to customize how your user can filter the records in the Live App.
-Here you can disable filters for the user, allow users to add their own filters or add a predefined filter menu.
+Filter options provide you with the flexibility to customize how your users can filter the records in the Live App.
+In this section, you have the ability to disable filters for the user, allow users to add their own filters, or incorporate a predefined filter menu.

-This will display as an "add filters" link above the table:
+This option will display as an "Add filters" link above the grid:

-The table will update as soon as a filter is added to the Live App and multiple filters can be added as needed.
-You can also set here if the available fields to filter are limited to the table columns or all of the object fields.
+The grid will automatically update when a filter is added to the Live App, and you can add multiple filters as required.
+Additionally, you have the option to specify whether the available fields for filtering are limited to the grid columns or include all of the grid fields.

 Title & Description

-- Title: the text here will display as the main title above the table view.
+Title: The text located here will display as the main title above the grid view.

-The Add Columns section defines which fields will show as columns on the table.
+The Add Columns section defines which fields will show as columns on the grid.

-Each individual field available to add to the table is associated with a field in your object or a connected object.
+Each individual field that you can add to the grid is linked to a field in your table or a connected table.

-All the fields available to add as columns will be displayed in the view editor in the Fields, Connections or Actions sections.
+You will see all the fields that can be added as columns displayed in the view editor within the Fields, Connections, or Actions sections.

-The Fields section contains all fields from the primary object the view is displaying.
-Click on a field or drag it onto the table preview to add it as a column:
+In the Fields section, you can find all the fields from the primary table that the view is displaying.
+Simply click on a field or drag it onto the grid preview to add it as a column.

-When the field is clicked it will be added to the right of the table as the last column by default.
+When the field is selected and not dragged and dropped, it will be added to the right of the grid as the last column by default.

-In the Connections section you can add fields from connected objects.
-To add these fields click on a field or drag it onto the table preview to add it as a column:
+In the Connections section, you can add fields from connected tables.
+To add these fields click on a field or drag it onto the grid preview to add it as a column:

-In the Add Columns section you can manage Action Links, which allow you to add additional link columns to your table view.
-This is where you can add links to delete a record, edit a record, view more details about a record, link to another child page or trigger an action.
+Within the Add Columns section, you have the ability to manage Action Links, which enable you to include additional link columns in your grid view.
+This is where you can incorporate links to remove a record, modify a record, access more details about a record, link to another related page, or activate an action.

-- Edit record: this will create a new child page with a form to edit the record.
-Clicking on the link will go to that page to edit the record.
+Edit record: This action will generate a new child page featuring a form to modify the record.
+By clicking on the link, users will be directed to this page to make edits to the record.

-- View record details: this will create a new child page that displays all further details for the record.
+View record details: This will create a new child page that displays all further details for the record.
 Clicking on the link will go to that page to view those details.
-This is useful if an object has too many fields to fit in a table since you can pick a few to show in the table and then show more details on the linking page.

-- Delete record: this will add a link to delete a record.
-When the user clicks on the link they will be asked to confirm the delete.
-Clicking yes will then remove the record from the table and delete it from the object.
+Delete record: This adds a delete link that when clicked, users will be prompted to confirm deletion.
+Selecting yes will remove the record from the grid and delete the record from the table.

 To edit a field column, hover over a column in the page preview while editing the view and click the pen icon.